 This colloquium aims to discuss why we design programs the way we do, approaches to development, and aspects of social theory which can be used to better navigate the field.
 By viewing the construction of software as a creative process in which strategy is just as valuable as execution, a higher level of understanding and potential is gained; that’s where the interdisciplinary approach comes into play.
 Anyone can code, but it takes a fine eye and consistent questioning of why to be a strong developer.

-Plato and Aristotle’s classics inform the structure of programs in the same a good algorithm does.
+Plato and Aristotle’s classics inform the structure of programs in the same way a good algorithm does.
 The Republic introduces the theory of forms, and specifically goes into detail when discussing the “Ideal State.”
 The ideal is not something we can ever build ourselves, but rather it functions as a template for human invention to replicate.
-One of the first things taught in a Computer Science 101 class the concept of Object-Oriented Programming, which is quite heavy-handedly based on this idea.
+One of the first things taught in a Computer Science 101 class the concept of Object-Oriented Programming, which is closely based on this idea.
 Objects must all adhere to a certain set of requirements which are templated in the code.

 When describing the ideal chair, for example, attributes take precedence over details.
 A chair is a chair if and only if it has some means to support itself and contains a seat which a given user can rest on.
 As long as it fits these conventions, the number of legs, color, or material it is made from are all variables.
 How to Design Programs follows this model when building an object-oriented programming foundation.
-The details are all fields of an object which can be changed, but in order for an object to be meaningful, it must match certain parameters to which other objects adhere.
+The details are all fields of an object which can be changed, but in order for an object to be meaningful, it must match certain constraints to which other objects adhere.

 In Categories, Aristotle breaks all things in the universe down to a few simple traits, including qualities, quantities, state of beings, and relationships.
 When discussing object-oriented programming, these are fundamental values which are necessary in order to give the pieces of a program value and unique functionality from object to object.
 With an ideal object established, we use Aristotle’s categorization to fill in the blanks of what separates this given version of an object from all others.